rossberg/camp/README.txt

 Seriously.

 I mean it, it needs cleaning up.
+And if you are looking for an example of functional programming style, this is not it either.
+It looks like C.

 Okay, if you insist, here are a few comments regarding the code and its organisation.